panos-lunarg/gfxreconstruct/vulkan_dump_resources.md

               based integer.
 Default is to dump all color attachment --dump-resources-dump-vertex-index-buffers
               Enables dumping of vertex and index buffers while dumping draw call resources.
+  --dump-resources-json-output-per-command
+              Enables storing a json output file for each dumped command.
+Overrides default behavior which is generating one output json file that contains the information for all dumped commands.
 ```

 ## Output